-Several months ago I took out a mortgage with a certain bank.
-I thought that bank would keep the loan until I paid it off or sold my house, but I just heard from one of the employees that they might transfer it to a different bank.
+Several months ago, I took out a mortgage loan with a particular lender.
+I thought that lender would keep the loan until I paid it off or sold my house.
+But I just heard from one of the employees that they might transfer it to a different bank.

-Mortgages loans and the rights to service them are frequently bought and sold between banks and investors.
+Mortgage loans and the rights to service them are frequently bought and sold between banks and investors.

 If the right to service your mortgage loan is transferred to a new servicer, you'll generally get two notices: